-When setting the sensor to begin sampling on start-up, verify that the sensor is sampling by viewing the serial data stream from the host computer.
+When setting the sensor to begin sampling on start-up, verify that the sensor is sampling by reading the status indicator on the device (see Interface and Indicators on page 20), or by viewing the serial data stream from the host computer.
 If communication with MIP Monitor is established, the sampling will stop to facilitate device configuration.